taih304/Linux-Shell/Kernel.md

 * Kernel mount the root file system as specified in ``grub.cfg``.
 * Kernel executes the ``/sbin/init`` program.
 Since init was the 1st program to be executed by Linux Kernel, it has the process id (PID) of 1.

+### init

+init process will decide the run level.
+Ubuntu 20.04 supports [systemd](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Physical%20layer/Systemd.md) to setup run level.

+Command ``runlevel`` will print out the current runlevel number.

+Run command ``man runlevel`` for ``runlevel`` manual, and to also check the meaning of the level number.

 **Command**